KCErb/lucky-hasura-docker/README.md

 Take note!
 Putting all of the above on one $5 box on digital ocean uses 80% of the RAM.
 I would recommend leaving off the monitoring tools while developing and then once the big release day comes upgrading a few bucks a month or putting your monitoring tools on a different box (that box just has to join the swarm, your local box could join the swarm for example).

 ![Screenshot of Grafana Dashboard with foo_bar and prometheus swarms](https://github.com/KCErb/lucky-hasura-docker/blob/master/img/grafana-dashboard.jpg)

-## Testing Production Locally

-TODO
-The last thing I'll point out here is a comment found in a few places throughout the project: `HTTPS_SWITCH`.
-This is for running a production setup in development.
-Unless you want to go to the trouble to convince your local system that https is a thing you can do, you'll need to comment out the lines marked here in order to `docker stack deploy` locally with Traefik in place.
-It's kind of a hassle, but boils down to just commenting out the lines marked by this "switch".

 # Conclusion